darasus/ai-blog/content/python-the-language-of-the-future.md

   is to learn the basics, then move on to the different data types, control flow, and functions and methods.
 Online courses and coding bootcamps are the best places to learn Python.
+intro: >-
+  The programming industry is changing rapidly.
+New languages keep popping up and old ones go out of fashion faster than ever before.
+But Python remains one of the most popular programming languages in the world, and its popularity shows no signs of slowing down any time soon.

+  If you’re considering a career in software development, learning Python can open up a number of exciting opportunities.
+The demand for skilled programmers is growing year on year, with demand highest among small businesses and startups.
+In this blog post you will learn about the history and usage of Python as a programming language, why it’s so popular right now, and how you can get started learning it too.
 ---

 ## What is Python?